Braniff Airways Flight 542: Background

-Operators of the Electra heavily promoted the fact that the faster, more powerful aircraft reduced flight times by an average of twenty percent compared to piston-engined aircraft.
-The Electra flew 100 mph faster than any other propeller aircraft of its time.
-Turbine-powered aircraft had been a huge success for the industry and the flying public, with flights on turboprops attracting more passengers than comparable flights with piston-powered aircraft due to the shorter and smoother flights.
-American Airlines, who started flying the Electra between New York and Chicago in January, reported that 80 percent of the seats on its Electra flights were sold, twenty percent higher than their flights on piston airplanes.
-Eastern Airlines reported that sales on Electra flights were ten to fifteen percent higher than flights on piston aircraft.
+Turbine-powered aircraft were a recent development in the aviation industry and were welcomed by the flying public.
+Turboprop flights attracted more passengers than comparable piston-powered flights because they were faster and smoother.
+Airlines operating the Electra promoted it as a faster and more powerful aircraft that would reduce flight times by an average of 20 percent compared with piston-engine aircraft.
+The Electra cruised approximately 100 mph faster than any other propeller-driven aircraft of its time.
+American Airlines, which began operating the Electra between New York and Chicago in January 1959, reported that 80 percent of the seats on its Electra flights were sold, 20 percent more than on its piston-engine flights.
+Eastern Airlines reported that sales on Electra flights were 10 to 15 percent higher than on comparable piston-aircraft flights.

-Braniff operated Flight 542 as a regularly scheduled flight from Houston International Airport to Idlewild Airport in New York City, with scheduled stops at Dallas Love Field and Washington National Airport.
-On September 29, 1959, the aircraft operating the flight was one of the new Lockheed Electras.
-When it left Houston, the aircraft was less than half full, with 28 passengers and a crew of six.
-Additional passengers were waiting to board the aircraft in Dallas for the next leg of the flight.
-The aircraft's previous flights that day had experienced problems with a generator in one of the plane's engines; repairs at the airport in Houston caused the departure to be delayed by 22 minutes.
-The plane left the gate at 10:37 p.m., and was airborne by 10:44.
-The flight was scheduled to arrive in New York City at 6:20 the next morning.
+Braniff operated Flight 542 as a regularly scheduled service from Houston International Airport to Idlewild Airport in New York City, with scheduled stops at Dallas Love Field and Washington National Airport.
+On September 29, 1959, the aircraft assigned to the flight was one of the airline's newest Electras.
+When it departed Houston, it carried 28 passengers and a crew of six, leaving the aircraft less than half full.
+Additional passengers were scheduled to board in Dallas for the next leg of the flight.
+Earlier that day, the aircraft had experienced problems with an engine-driven electrical generator.
+Repairs performed in Houston delayed Flight 542's departure by 22 minutes.
+The aircraft left the gate at 10:37 p.m., and took off at 10:44.
+The overnight flight was scheduled to arrive in New York City at 6:20 the following morning.